Primary treatment vermifilter construction

 Plastic pallet

-Plastic pallets also provide a durable "false floor" between the media substrate and the drainage platform.
+Plastic pallets can be used to provide a durable "false floor" between the media substrate and the drainage platform.
 Plastic pallets can also be used for the walls and roof structure, fixed together with cable ties.
-Vermin-proof cladding is then fixed to these, providing ventilation right around the vault.
+Vermin-proof cladding is then fixed to these, providing ventilation right around and under the vault.
+Remember, you are not constructing a tank, but a vault with a floor that drains to the sump below.

 Vermidigester walls and roof